 This request activates a loan.

-- An activated loan functions differently than a loan that has not been activated.
+An activated loan functions differently than a loan that has not been activated.
 By default, newly created loans are not activated.

-- Loans can be deactivated, if needed.
+Loans can be deactivated, if needed.
+Use the PUT

 For an example of how activating a loan works within the UI, take a look at our Activating a Loan article.